cur33/PointsBot/README.md

     could be a little too technical (though any more technically-minded users might appreciate the option).
 * Consolidate `pointsbot.ini` and `praw.ini` into a single config file.
+* Write a CLI script or GUI to handle this so the config values don't have to be changed manually.

 ### Database

-Should it keep track of the solved posts for future reference and calculate points on the fly, rather than just keeping track of points?
+* Should it keep track of the solved posts for future reference and calculate points on the fly, rather than just keeping track of points?
 If so, should have a column denoting whether the post has been deleted, if that information is decided to be useful when determining a user's points.

 ### Determining when to award points